Retire Before Dad

 I multiply that number by 25 to give me a target financial independence number.
 Once our invested assets (which excludes the equity in our primary residence and college 529 savings) surpass our financial independence number, we’ve reached financial independence.

 I also calculate our FI number against net worth, just for fun.
-I use Personal Capital to calculate net worth.
+I use Empower to calculate net worth.

 Based on the latest numbers, we are 69% (June 2019) of the way toward reaching financial independence.
 Once the red line overtakes the purple line, we’ve made it.